The Films of Terence Fisher: Hammer Horror and Beyond, by Wheeler Winston Dixon

 Reviewed by John Gaffney

-Review of Wheeler Winston Dixon’s The Films of Terence Fisher: Hammer Horror and Beyond, Columbia UP, 2017.
+Review of Wheeler Winston Dixon’s The Films of Terence Fisher: Hammer Horror and Beyond, Auteur Publishing (Devil's Advocates), 2017.

 Wheeler Winston Dixon’s The Films of Terence Fisher: Hammer Horror and Beyond endeavors to establish the film director’s reputation as “…the greatest Gothic filmmaker of the second half of the 20th Century” (179).
 Even with this volume’s thorough research and passionate arguments, supporting such a position is challenging, because the filmmaker Dixon wants Fisher to be is not the one who comes across in his book.
 An earlier exploration by Dixon, The Charm of Evil: The Life and Films of Terence Fisher (1991), hoped to redress the lack of critical attention accorded to Fisher and the films he directed, which established Hammer Studio as the leading producers of Gothic horror from 1956 to 1979.
 In this new volume, Dixon’s decision to give a film-by-film discussion of the many forgettable second-feature programmers he directed (none of them horror), which take up a full half of the book, heightens the reader’s awareness of the crushing deadlines, poor production values and constant front office interference that plagued Fisher over his entire career.
 He was, first and foremost, a journeyman director who directed over 50 films, as well as working in television.
 This part of the book has the perhaps unintended consequence of highlighting Fisher’s survivor skills over his authorial prowess.